venturecommunism/meteor-taskwarrior/README.md

 ### Requirements

 You need to have your own [taskd server](http://taskwarrior.org/projects/taskwarrior/wiki/Server_setup) or an account on one.
+This has been tested on Ubuntu 12.04

 ### Install script